nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

-For Critical bundles, the CGR dynamic route computation algorithm causes the bundle to be inserted into the outbound transmission queues for transmission to [all]{.underline} neighboring nodes that can plausibly forward the bundle to its final destination.
+For Critical bundles, the CGR dynamic route computation algorithm causes the bundle to be inserted into the outbound transmission queues for transmission to all neighboring nodes that can plausibly forward the bundle to its final destination.
 The bundle is therefore guaranteed to travel over the most successful route, as well as over all other plausible routes.
 Note that this may result in multiple copies of